Queens Placenta Abruption Injury

 The placenta is critical to the health of the baby as it provides the baby with oxygen and nutrients and filters waste from the baby’s blood.
-During the pregnancy, labor and delivery, complications can arise that could lead the baby to suffer a brain injury, respiratory problems, cerebral palsy, blindness, a spinal cord injury, developmental delays, or another other serious, life-altering personal injury.
+During the pregnancy, labor and delivery, complications can arise that could lead the baby to suffer a brain injury, respiratory problems, cerebral palsy, blindness, developmental delays, or another other serious, life-altering complications.
 Placental abruption is one of the most serious, potential fatal pregnancy complications.
 Placental abruption occurs when the placenta separates from the uterus.
 It is up to the doctors and other members of the medical staff to closely monitor a pregnant woman in order to diagnose and quickly treat any problems.
-Otherwise the medical condition may get worse, causing the baby to suffer irreparable damage.
-In the same way that a victim of a car accident or some other type of serious accident can seek damages from the person who caused the accident, New York law allows victims of negligent medical professionals to seek damages as well.
-If your baby suffered a serious injury because a health care professional failed to properly diagnose or treat a placental abruption, it is important that you immediately contact an experienced Queens Placenta Abruption Injury Lawyer who will help you pursue compensation for your injuries and your child’s injuries through a medical malpractice lawsuit.Who is a Risk for Placental Abruption?
+If your baby suffered a serious injury because a health care professional failed to properly diagnose or treat a placental abruption, it is important that you immediately contact an experienced Queens placenta abruption injury lawyer who will help you pursue compensation for your injuries and your child’s injuries through a medical malpractice lawsuit.Who is at risk for placental abruption?

 When the placenta separates from the uterus, the fetus may be deprived of nutrients.
 This can lead to abnormal fetal growth, delayed development, premature birth and stillbirth.
 Symptoms of placental abruption include vaginal bleeding, uterine or abdominal pain, contractions and abnormal fetal heart rate.